Don’t “Blast” Customers: Send Awesome Automated Emails Instead (Here’s How!)

 These are just a few ways you can take advantage of automated email workflows.

 Looking for more ideas?
-We’ve actually written an entire post offering three automated email templates for auto dealers specifically, all of which you can make automated to save time.
+We’ve actually written an entire eBook offering three automated email templates for auto dealers specifically, all of which you can make automated to save time.

 These free templates are based on our own work for our automotive clients, so they’re proven to be effective at segmenting leads and closing sales.